JasonToups/jasontoups.github.io/README.md

 # Welcome

 Thanks for visiting my portfolio.
-I’m a Full Stack Software Engineer, with 15 years of software production experience; 4 years in Javascript, 12 years in QA, and 3 years in UI/UX Design.
+I’m a Software Engineer, with 15 years of software production experience; 4 years in Javascript, 12 years in QA, and 3 years in UI/UX Design.
 I’ve tested 47 SDKs on Unity, iOS & Android, and over 30 apps on the iOS App Store.

 [Email](mailto:me@jasontoups.com) | [LinkedIn](https://www.linkedin.com/in/jasontoups/) | [GitHub](https://github.com/JasonToups) | [Portfolio](https://jasontoups.github.io/)